pavoljuhas/smart-change-directory/README.md

   <em>~/.scdalias.zsh</em>.</dd><dt>

 -A, --all</dt><dd>
+  display all directories even those excluded by patterns in
+  <em>~/.scdignore</em>.
+Disregard the unique matching for a
-  include all matching directories.
-Disregard matching by directory alias and filtering of less likely paths.</dd><dt>
+  directory alias and filtering of less likely paths.</dd><dt>

 --list</dt><dd>
   show matching directories and exit.</dd><dt>